Commonhold explained: What it is and what it means for leaseholders (2026 update)

 What is leasehold?

 Leasehold means you own the property, not the land, and only for the length of your lease agreement with the freeholder.
 By comparison, freehold means you own the building and the land it stands on indefinitely.
-Read more in our guide on Leasehold vs Freehold – what’s the difference?
+Read more in our guide on Leasehold vs Freehold: Key Differences Explained.

 What is flying freehold?